Video of middle schoolers using VEX-IQ robots, courtesy of Chris Luea

 Sixth and seventh graders can take robotics as an elective, which puts them through a seven-week course learning the intricacies of the VEX-IQ robot kit, said robotics teacher Chris Luea.
 The eighth grade program is expanding toward competing like the high school, and the Dart grant is helping the school achieve that.

 Part of the grant was allocated to purchase more elaborate and competition-level robots.

 “It was kind of like Christmas day, you know.
-We got everything that we needed, and it will allow us to expand pretty quickly, and without that I don’t know that we would’ve been able to go into the eighth grade component of that yet.” — Principal Susan Gillings.
+We got everything that we needed, and it will allow us to expand pretty quickly, and without that I don’t know that we would’ve been able to go into the eighth grade component of that yet.” — Middle School Principal Susan Gillings.

-Luea said that learning elements of STEAM can help bring a real-life context into the skills learned for robotics.
+Luea said learning elements of STEAM can help bring a real-life context into the skills learned for robotics.
 Students are able to piece together how skills like math and code can make something run.